CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-collection-unsubscribes.md

 ## Supported parameters

-To select subprofiles we pass data throught the URL, the following parameter has to be used:
+To select subprofiles we pass data through the URL, the following parameter has to be used:

-* **fields**: required parameter to select the subprofiles that are going to be modified
+* **fields**: required parameter to select the subprofiles of which the unsubscribe behavior has to be executed

 The **fields** parameter is required, to prevent overwriting all subprofiles in a collection with a single API call.
 Only the subprofiles that match with the supplied